Ethab83/MundoPrints-NextGen/vault/overview.md

 ## Overview

 This project (MundoCards), is for a Software Engineering class project at UMass Boston.
 Through the MundoCards platform, the user can customize their Business Cards according to their own requirements.
-Our task is to build an efficient website to incorporate as many customization features as we can for the business cards, 3-D views of the cards, and secured payment process.
+Our task is to build an efficient website to incorporate as many customization features as we can for the business cards and secured payment process.

 ## Limitations